-Wealthfront is one of the biggest robo-advisor players in the United States with over $20B in assets under management (AUM) and a platform that serves more than 400,000 customers.
+Wealthfront is one of the biggest robo-advisor players in the United States with over 31 billion USD in assets under management (AUM) and a platform that serves more than 400,000 customers.

 Wealthfront’s Self-Driving Money™ philosophy claims to offer a way to optimize the way people use and invest their money, offering a wide range of money management products, including cash accounts, investment accounts, and retirement accounts.

-Quick Summary: Wealthfront is one of the biggest robo-advisor players in the United States with over $20B in assets under management (AUM).
-Wealthfront offers a wide range products, including cash, investment, and retirement accounts.
+Bottom Line: Wealthfront is one of the biggest robo-advisor players in the United States with over 31 billion USD in assets under management (AUM).
+Wealthfront offers a wide range of products, including cash, investment, and retirement accounts.

 What is Wealthfront?